Julbåten Juliana

-Julbåten Juliana ("Juliana, the Christmas Boat") was the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1961.
+Julbåten Juliana ("Juliana, the Christmas Boat") is the Sveriges Television's Christmas calendar and Sveriges Radio's Christmas Calendar in 1961.
 The radio version was called Julbåtens resa runt jorden ("The Christmas Boat's Journey Around the Earth").

 Plot

 The story follows the crewmembers of the vessel Juliana, bringing products from foreign ports into Sweden in time for Christmas.
 The idea was to show how Swedish Christmas celebrations rely on international trade.